jayronsoares/dba_tasks/dba_inventory_script.md

-### Here’s a step-by-step guide to help you gather this information:
+### Here’s a step-by-step guide to perform the databases inventory:

 ### 1. **Access Your Databases**
    - Ensure you have the necessary permissions to access all the databases you need to inventory.